seandstewart/bardly/pending/romances/pericles/11-player.md

 A birth, and death? ...

 **PERICLES**
-...The voice of dead Thaisa!
+...
+The voice of dead Thaisa!

 **THAISA**
 That Thaisa am I, supposed dead
 And drown'd. ...

 **PERICLES**
-...Immortal Dian!
+...
+Immortal Dian!

 **THAISA**
 Now I know you better.